AceLewis/AceLewis.github.io/_posts/project/2016-01-31-killedbypolice.markdown

 #### The Code
 This project was coded in Python 3 (although it should work in Python 2 aswell), the code is available on [GitHub https://github.com/AceLewis/killedbypolice](https://github.com/AceLewis/killedbypolice){:target="_blank"}{{_}}.
 The data was obtained from [killedbypolice.net](http://killedbypolice.net){:target="_blank"}{{_}} on this website there is a big table of data, the table's HTML is difficult to parser (due to broken HMTL) so I had to resort to using Selenium and Firefox to obtain the HTML for two of the years.

-As mentioned in the infographic a better Histogram can be obtained using matplotlib, this is shown below.
-The software I used to make the infographic looked ugly when the number of bars was this high.
+As mentioned in the main image a better Histogram can be obtained using matplotlib, this is shown below.
+The software I used to make the image looked ugly when the number of bars was this high.

 ![Nicer Histogram](/assets/img/project/killedbypolice/nicer_histogram.png){: .center-image }